Cnblackwell/TeamDragonParsers/README.md

 [Goals]
 TeamDragonParsers (“the Team”) and their package will demonstrate the following behaviours:
--	Successful unit testing, using pytest
+-	Successful unit testing, using pytest;
--	Loading appropriate configuration (system, user, or job specific) files

-	(e.g. in YAML or TOML formats)
+-	Loading appropriate configuration (system, user, or job specific) files (e.g. in YAML or TOML formats);

-	(e.g. in YAML and TOML formats)

--	Produce helpful error messages and using try/except for exception handling
+	Produce helpful error messages and using try/except for exception handling;
--	Utilize logging library capabilities to control output
+-	Utilize logging library capabilities to control output;
--	Install package contents from GitHub using pip install
+-	Install package contents from GitHub using pip install.

 ## Table of Contents